 All Hotels that do not require the issuance of a Special Permit shall be permitted by-right subject to Design and Site Plan Review in accordance with Section 7.3 of this Zoning By-Law.

-During Design and Site Plan Review or while considering whether to grant a Special Permit, in addition to any other factors set out in Section 7 of this Zoning By-Law, the Planning Board shall consider the following factors.
+During Design and Site Plan Review or while considering whether to grant a Special Permit, in addition to any other factors set out in Section 7 of this Zoning By-Law, the Planning Board shall consider the following factors:

 Whether the proposed Hotel provides facilities and amenities consistent with a Hotel of its size and class, such as on-site dining, guest common areas, meeting or event space, or fitness or wellness facilities, as applicable.